 The Vendor is the registered owner of certain lands within the Rural Municipality of West St. Paul (the “Municipality”) being blocks and lots created by Plans 54543, 55576 and 55703 WLTO (the “Planned Lands”);

-The Vendor holds title to the Planned Lands as bare trustee for 5005779 Manitoba Ltd. and 5008735 Manitoba Ltd., both of which, by execution hereof, agree to be bound by the terms and conditions of this Agreement;
+The Vendor holds title to the Planned Lands as bare trustee for 5005779 Manitoba Ltd. and 5008735 Manitoba Ltd. (collectively the “Beneficial Owners”), both of which, by execution hereof, agree to be bound by the terms and conditions of this Agreement;

 The Planned Lands are subject to a development agreement entered into between the Vendor and the Municipality (the “Development Agreement”) notice of which has been registered against title to the Planned Lands by way of Caveat;